Carpal Tunnel Syndrome Lawyer in San Jose

 Numbness or tingling

 Individuals suffering from carpal tunnel syndrome often experience numbness or tingling in their thumb, and index and middle fingers.
 Some CTS sufferers may also experience numbness in their ring finger.
-The numbness or tingling sensation usually occurs when performing an activity, such as holding a steering wheel, but can also occur when awakening from sleep.
+The numbness or tingling sensation usually occurs when performing an activity, such as holding a steering wheel, but can also occur when awakening from sleep or from injured at work.

 Carpal tunnel syndrome sufferers can also experience weakness in the thumb, and index and middle fingers.
 Carpal tunnel syndrome patients may find it hard to grasp objects like a pen and have a tendency to drop items.